When you start V-REP via the command line, you have following command line options that are supported:

 -q: automatically quits V-REP after the first simulation run ended.

 -aXXX: loads and runs an additional add-on script specified via its filename (XXX).
 The add-on will be loaded and run only for the first scene.

 -bXXX: loads and runs an additional add-on script specified via its filename (XXX).
 The add-on will be loaded and run for all the scenes that will be opened.

 -gXXX: XXX represents an optional argument that can be queried within V-REP with the sim_stringparam_app_arg parameter.
 The argument can be used for various custom purposes.

--gREMOTEAPISERVERSERVICE_PORT_DEBUG_PREENABLESYNC: the argument can be used to request a continuous remote API server service to be started at V-REP start-up.
+-gREMOTEAPISERVERSERVICE_PORT_DEBUG_PREENABLESYNC: the argument can be used to request a continuous legacy remote API server service to be started at V-REP start-up.
 For that to happen, replace in above string following:

 PORT is the port number